SteveJustin1963/tec-MINT/MINT2 Manual.md

 ### Final Principle

-> **In MINT 2, clarity means survival.**
+**In MINT 2, clarity means survival.**

-> Any code that forces the reader to guess the stack or side effects violates POLA.
+Any code that forces the reader to guess the stack or side effects violates POLA.

-> A good MINT program reads left-to-right like math and ends cleanly at `;`.
+A good MINT program reads left-to-right like math and ends cleanly at `;`.

 ---

-Would you like me to make a **short reference card (1-page PDF)** summarizing these POLA rules for inclusion in your MINT 2 manual (matching your formatting and ASCII section headers)?

 ////end for now ///////